While the month is a time of transition, that doesn’t mean that there aren’t a lot of great things to do in Pennsylvania in November.

 Love wine?
 Head to the northwestern corner of Pennsylvania for the fantastic Lake Erie Wine Country Harvest Festival during the first two weekends of November.

-During the event, visitors can head to each of the wine country’s 23 wineries (of which 12 are in Pennsylvania) and sample delicious wines, each of which are paired with food.
+During the event, visitors can head to each of the wine country’s 20+ wineries (of which 12 are in Pennsylvania) and sample delicious wines, each of which is paired with food.
 Along the way, you’ll get to explore this beautiful corner of the state and see why it’s such a great wine region.

 For more information, visit LakeErieWineCountry.org.

 Koziar’s Christmas Village in Berks County is one of Pennsylvania’s best destinations for holiday cheer.
-If you want to start your holiday season off right, Koziar’s opens for the season on Saturday, November 3.
+If you want to start your holiday season off right, Koziar’s opens for the season on Saturday, November 5, and will be open through January 1, 2023.

 Walk through their Christmas wonderland, which features more than one million lights, and get ready for this festive season.
 You might even see Santa during your visit.